 How Do VLANs Work?

-How do VLANs work?
+How do VLANs (or virtual lans) work?
 This is a common networking question.
-But, before we dive into the particulars of how they work, you need to understand what they are and the differences between the available types.
+But, before we dive into the particulars of how they work, you need to understand what they are, the purpose of VLANs and the differences between the available types.
 Let’s get started.

 Virtual Local Area Networks (VLANs) separate an existing physical network into multiple logical networks.
-Thus, each VLAN creates its own broadcast domain.
+Thus, each VLAN breaks network traffic into its own broadcast domain.
 Communication between two VLANs can only occur through a router that is connected to both.
 VLANs work as though they are created using independent switches.

 In short, there are 2 types of VLANs: